 Seller’s Ongoing Duty to Disclose

 The Deceptive Trade Practices-Consumer Protection Act (DTPA)

-“Mere puffing or opinion” expressed by a seller is carved out from most liability by DTPA cases.
+“Mere puffing or opinion” expressed by a seller is carved out by DTPA caselaw.
 “Whether a representation is a warranty or merely an expression of [the seller’s] opinion depends in part upon whether the seller asserts a fact of which the buyer is ignorant, or merely states an opinion or judgment on a matter on which the seller has no special knowledge and on which the buyer may be expected to have an opinion and exert his judgment.”
 Also, a “general statement concerning a future event . . . should be looked at differently than a statement concerning a past or present event or condition.”
 Humble Nat’l Bank v.
 DCV, Inc., 933 S.W.2d 224, 230 (Tex.App.—Houston [14th Dist.]
 1996, writ denied).

 Does it sound as though most any of the itemized grievances in the DTPA might form the basis of a lawsuit against a real estate investor?
 Count on it.
 But it does not end there when it comes to investor liability.
 Section 17.50 adds breach of warranty and “any unconscionable action or course of action by any person” to the list.

 The Statutory Fraud Act (Tex.
 Bus. & Com.
-Code § 27.01) is another potential pitfall for sellers who fail to make full disclosure:
+Code Sec.
+27.01) is another potential pitfall for sellers who fail to make full disclosure: